algolia/instantsearch/docs/documentation.md

   </div>
 </div>

-instantsearch emits events during its lifecylce.
+instantsearch emits events during its lifecycle.
 The currently supported events are:

  - `render`: fired when a rendering of all the widgets has been completed